 4.2 Apparatus

-4.2.1 Assembly of Apparatus — The apparatus as shown in Fig. 3, consists of the following parts:
+4.2.1 Assembly of Apparatus

+The apparatus as shown in Fig. 3, consists of the following parts:

-a) Separating funnel, capacity of 1 l, consisting of a pear-shaped bulb to the upper end of a tube about 200 mm long, having a tap at the lower end.
+Separating funnel, capacity of 1 litre, consisting of a pear-shaped bulb to the upper end of a tube about 200 mm long, having a tap at the lower end.
 The funnel carries a mark, 150 mm above the axis of the tap, which indicates the lower limit of discharge during the test.
 The lower end of the tube is cut off strictly perpendicular to its length, 40 mm below the axis of the tap.
 The tap is molded, not blown, the hole through the key being of sufficient diameter (not less than 3 mm) to avoid undue obstruction of the flow of the liquid.

-b) Graduated measuring cylinder, capacity of 1 l.
+Graduated measuring cylinder, capacity of 1 litre.
 The measuring cylinder stands in a water bath fitted with a thermostat, the bath being sufficiently large to accommodate the measuring cylinder immersed up to half its height.

-c) A stand comprising a vertical rod, sufficiently long to allow the separating funnel and the measuring cylinder to be held in place.
+A stand comprising a vertical rod, sufficiently long to allow the separating funnel and the measuring cylinder to be held in place.
 To ensure that the assembly is centered and so maintained during the measurement, the separating funnel is held by means of two rings, one supporting the spherical part, the other of much smaller diameter placed as low as possible around the stem of the separating funnel, below the tap.
 The measuring cylinder is held in place by means of a screw clamp with one moveable jaw.

-d) Stainless steel metering tube, 70 mm long, 1.90 ± 0.02 mm internal diameter and 0.3 mm wall thickness.
+Stainless steel metering tube, 70 mm long, 1.90 mm ± 0.02 mm internal diameter and 0.3 mm wall thickness.
 The ends of the tube should be cut accurately at right angles to the axis of the tube, in a precision tool lathe.
-The metering tube is a push fit in a steel mounting tube 5 to 10 mm long, of internal diameter equal to the external diameter of the metering tube, and of external diameter equal to that of the lower end of the glass tube of the separating funnel.
+The metering tube is a push fit in a steel mounting tube 5 mm to 10 mm long, of internal diameter equal to the external diameter of the metering tube, and of external diameter equal to that of the lower end of the glass tube of the separating funnel.
 The upper ends of the metering tube and of mounting tube should be in the same plane.
 The mounting tube is fixed by means of a short length of thick rubber tube (vacuum tubing) so that the upper end of the mounting tube is in contact with the lower end of the glass tube.

 4.2.2 Cleaning of Apparatus